pelithne/sre-agent-hack/exercises/part1-setup.md

 Before moving to Part 2, verify:

-- [ ] All 7 APIM operations are visible in the portal
+- [ ] Container App is deployed and running
 - [ ] Health check endpoint returns 200 OK
 - [ ] At least one CRUD operation works (create or list items)
 - [ ] Application Insights shows recent requests
-- [ ] Container App is running and healthy
+- [ ] Container App is healthy in the Azure portal
 - [ ] PostgreSQL database is accessible from Container App
-- [ ] APIM gateway URL and subscription key are saved
+- [ ] API URL is saved and accessible

 ---